 Make sure all owners, partners and key producers understand and support your acquisition plan.
 Lenders may ask owners with 20% or greater ownership to present personal information and financials.
 Important: consult your company bylaws/operating agreement as these documents dictate who will approve and sign your loan.

-Key staff should be informed of your plan to acquire another agency or book.
-Will you need to hire additional staff?
-How does this impact your current team?
+Key staff members in your agency should be informed (to the extent you determine is appropriate) of your plan to acquire another agency or book.
+Will you need to hire additional staff once you've grown your agency?
+How could this impact your current team?

 The best thing you can do to lower your financing costs is to protect your credit score.
 Before hunting for an acquisition, pull your credit.
 There are plenty of free resources that allow you to see your personal credit score (e.g., creditscorecard.com).

 If your FICO is in the 600s (or lower), make sure you have a good explanation for why and be prepared to pay more for your loan.
-Lenders generally offer a better rate to borrowers with a FICO of 720 or higher.
+As a general rule of thumb, lenders generally offer a better rate to borrowers with a FICO of 720 or higher.

 To improve your FICO: